 What the heck kind of name is ‘Vespertilio’?

-Look, her mom worked in a bat sanctuary and had a thing for Latin.
-Her younger sister was named Pipistrelle.
+It’s the scientific name of a genus of bat.
+So is Pipistrelle.
+Look, their mom works in a bat sanctuary and has a thing for Latin.
 They were always just thankful they didn’t wind up ‘Pteralopex’ or ‘Rhogeessa’.
+Or ‘Mormoops’.